jakobnissen/jakobnissen.github.io/posts/borrowchecker.md

 There are more such [unnecessary limitations of the borrowchecker](https://blog.polybdenum.com/2024/12/21/four-limitations-of-rust-s-borrow-checker.html).

 ## A 'sufficiently smart borrowchecker'
-At this point, an Rust apologist might point out that these artificial limitations of the borrowchecker implementation are not fundamental, and might be lifted in the future.
+At this point, an Rust apologist might point out that, precisely because the above examples are implementation limitations, they are not fundamental, and might be lifted in the future as the implementation improves.
 There is some merit to the hope: Rust adopted so called [non-lexical lifetimes](https://blog.rust-lang.org/2022/08/05/nll-by-default/) in 2022, which did improve the borrowchecker's accuracy.
 Similarly, a new formulation of the borrowchecker, called [Polonius](https://smallcultfollowing.com/babysteps/blog/2018/04/27/an-alias-based-formulation-of-the-borrow-checker/) is in the works, which will improve accuracy still further.

 I remain sceptical.
 Polonius has been in the works for seven years now, and doesn't seem to be close to completion.
-More fundamentally, the borrowchecker will never be 'complete', because its job is to _reason_ about your code, and programs just can't do that on level that is deep enough.
+More fundamentally, the borrowchecker will never be 'complete', because its job is to _reason_ about your code, and programs just can't do that on level that is sufficiently deep.
 There is an obvious parallel with the mythical 'sufficiently smart compiler' - just like compilers continuously improve, and yet never seem to really _understand_ your code, and rarely are able to rewrite it on an algoritmic level, the borrowchecker will probably always reject seemingly obviously correct code.

-### The rules themselves are a problem
+### The rules themselves are unergonomical
 Above, I demonstrated limitations in the  _implementation_ of the abstract ownership model.
 However, sometimes the model itself is just wrong for your program.